devtpc/Kafka01-Basics/README.md

 ### Create the Clickstream Data

 > [!NOTE]
-> Although that most of the scripts could be run in the Gitbash shell on windows, the `ksql` commands and scripts did not run properly, so I changed the environment to the WSL (Windows Subsystem for Linux) terminal, where everything worked smoothly.
+> Although most of the scripts could be run in the Gitbash shell on windows, the `ksql` commands and scripts did not run properly, so I changed the environment to the WSL (Windows Subsystem for Linux) terminal, where everything worked smoothly.

 1. Launch the ksqlDB CLI:
 ```